qwerty12/X250-Hackintosh/README.md

 #### Fan control

 Based on [123marvin123's patch for the T430](https://github.com/drasbeck/macos-thinkpad-t430/pull/5), there's a commented-out fan control method.
 It can be enabled by:
-* uncommenting out the `FCPU` method from DSDT_src/srcs/Goldfish64/Hackintosh/Lenovo-ThinkPad-T450/SSDTs/SSDT-BATT.dsl, rebuilding the DSDT and installing it to your Clover EFI folder
+* uncommenting out the `FCPU` method inside the `SMCD` device from DSDT_src/srcs/Goldfish64/Hackintosh/Lenovo-ThinkPad-T450/SSDTs/SSDT-BATT.dsl, rebuilding the DSDT and installing it to your Clover EFI folder
 * installing RehabMan's ACPIPoller kext: https://bitbucket.org/RehabMan/os-x-acpi-poller/downloads/

 The fan curves were modified from the original patch - I don't mind the fan going off more often if it means I'll get lower temperatures overall.
 (Though of course, the longer the fan runs, the more quickly it will need to be replaced.)

 I have also left a modified version of my DisableTurboBoostBattery kext in the res folder.
-This kext has been tested on 10.14.5 but it will always disable Turbo Boost two minutes after it's been loaded and 1 minute 10 seconds after resuming from sleep.
+This kext has been tested on 10.14.5.
+It will always disable Turbo Boost two minutes after it's been loaded (typically on startup) and 1 minute 10 seconds after resuming from sleep.
 It can be unloaded to re-enable Turbo Boost again.